borromeotlhs/MagicVibe/README.md

 Generate assumptions:
 Try to make code, and when your code fails, collect the claims that your LLM states as to why it failed in a file called assumptions.
 Generate assertions and testCases:
 Iterate through the assumptions with your LLM, and ask it if it still believes its previous position, and if so, have it generate code in support of its position.
 If you are aware that there is another, possibly better approach, prompt it to make a test case in support of your contra-indication.
 Save all tests whether they log pass or fail, iterating on them only to get them to run.
-Their intended purpose is to serve as a corpus for valid desing patterns.
+Their intended purpose is to serve as a corpus for valid design patterns.
 Remember that the tests will be called by AssertionsTester, and that it will expect these tests to be in the test directory.
-This simplifies test code generation, as you can even get context rot doing enough test cases on ChatGPT5.1.
+This simplifies test code generation, as you can even get context rot doing enough test cases on ChatGPT5.1-Thinking.

 ### ToDo:
 Come up with a better way to load lib and test directory files.
 Groovy could import packages, but I don't want to go that far and veer into full-blown Java plugin development.

 Find some more consistent documentation on NoMagic/Dassault's macro execution environment so I don't have to probe its limitations/mechanisms/best practices in this way.

+Modify this to run with [OpenMBEE](https://github.com/Open-MBEE) for further automation.

 [^1]: This repository and its contributors are releasing this work under GPLv3 to ensure that works derived from its structure and purpose are communally available.
 It is not to say that generated code that utilizes this repository are not also GPLv3, but it is also not not GPLv3.
 IANAL.